GitHubLuCheng/GitHubLuCheng.github.io/_pages/about.md

 **What is a PhD like?** [10 easy ways to fail a Ph.D.](https://matt.might.net/articles/ways-to-fail-a-phd/)/ [Advice for students and junior researchers](https://www.markus-jakobsson.com/advice-for-students-and-junior-researchers)/ [On Impactful AI Research](https://github.com/okhat/blog/blob/main/2024.09.impact.md#1-invest-in-projects-not-papers)

 <h3>News</h3>
+- [09/2024] Invited to serve as ICLR'25 Area Chair.
-- [09/2024] Invited to serve as the WSDM'25 Student Travel Award co-chair.
+- [09/2024] Invited to serve as WSDM'25 Student Travel Award co-chair.
 - [07/2024] Received an NIH RO1 grant as a Co-I.
 - [07/2024] One paper accepted to DSAA'24.
 - [07/2024] Received an NSF grant "Track 2 Acquisition of a GPU Cluster for Accelerating HIPAA-Compliant Data-Driven Research" as a senior personnel.
 Thanks, NSF!